 And the government will rest on His shoulders;

-So, to proceed further, we must first know who this “Son of God” is.
+So, to proceed further, we must first know who this “Son of God,” this “Savior,” this “Messiah,” this “Redeemer” and this “Christ” is.
 Scripture says that we must believe in Him as Lord and Savior in order to be forgiven of our sins and stand righteous (justified, declared not guilty of sin) before God and saved to eternal life.
 The Bible tells us that this “Son of God” is Jesus Christ.
 There are many opinions, myths and man-made distortions about who Jesus was, and still is.
-Note that the chapter title doesn’t say “Who Was Jesus,” for He is alive this very day!
+Note that this chapter’s title doesn’t say “Who Was Jesus,” for He is alive this very day!
 Let’s learn more about Him.